 I moved to Boston for another girl in November of 2000.
 That didn't work out either, but it made me realize it was time to think about a career that was a little more stable.
 In 2002, I enrolled in the geology program at Northeastern University with a concentration on marine studies.
 I figured I would build on my boating experience and end up with a professional job that still allowed me to get out on the water from time to time.
 But a chance co-op placement at the EPA in 2004 changed those plans.
-Fourteen years later, I am still at the EPA, where I have become a national expert on municipal water innovation, which we desperately need in a rapidly changing world.
+Fourteen years later, I am still at the EPA, where I have become a national expert on municipal water innovation.
 Turns out this is an industry headed for a major shift in how it does business.
 I'm excited to be a part of it, and to see what happens next.

 Outside of work, I have fallen into a community of artists, makers, and doers.
 These are the people who make Boston an incredible place to live and work.
 I am humbled to have been accepted into this community of people who are infinitely talented in ways I can only dream of being.